kingfish777/gnaRemeCorpus/NOTES.md

 2.)
 Source code TO DO

+   A. SELECT and FILTER:
-    * R code to create language model (weighted DocumentTermMatrix) using xpath queries to PftML resource for a particular function in corpus [easy --- have something like this already]
+    * xpath query to query PftML corpus for particular function or set of functions and save in local folder
-    * filter out personal names of protagonists, donors, villains [will write regular expression/grep to search and replace with null/"" any capitalized words in Corpus that appear in any location other than first word of a sentence]
+    * filter out personal names of protagonists, donors, villains [will
+    * write regular expression/grep to search and replace with null/"" any capitalized words in Corpus that appear in any location other than first word of a sentence]
     * code to create chunks for testing [medium hard --- don’t have this]
     * code to transform "query chunk" into DocumentTermMatrix [medium easy]
+   B. QUERY
+    * Create language model (weighted DocumentTermMatrix) from corpus/text collection from above resultant text snippets
+   C. RETAIN RESULTS IN PERSISTENCE MECHANISM FOR FURTHER ANALYSIS
+    * write script to log results of above to text log or database

  random note (a biggie):

  http://stackoverflow.com/questions/17703553/bigrams-instead-of-single-words-in-termdocument-matrix-using-r-and-rweka